William A. Gaston: Politics

 On July 31, 1918, Gaston announced his candidacy for the Democratic nomination for Governor.
 Three days later Frederick Mansfield dropped out of the race in favor of Gaston.
-However, Gaston was defeated in the primary election by Richard H. Long 39% to 34% (former Lieutenant Governor Edward P. Barry received the remaining 27%).
+However, Gaston was defeated in the primary election by Richard H. Long 39 to 34 percent (former Lieutenant Governor Edward P. Barry received the remaining 27 percent).
 In 1920, nomination papers were circulated on Gaston's behalf, however on July 28, Gaston decided not to enter the Governor's race, as he did not believe he had the full support of the party.

 On April 8, 1922, Gaston announced that he was running in that year's election United States Senate seat held by Republican Henry Cabot Lodge.
-He won the four candidate Democratic primary with 51% of the vote.
-He narrowly lost the general election to Lodge by less than 1% (414,130 to 406,776).
+He won the four candidate Democratic primary with 51 percent of the vote.
+He narrowly lost the general election to Lodge by less than 1 percent (414,130 to 406,776).

 Before the 1924 Democratic National Convention, the Massachusetts delegation discussed nominating Gaston for vice president in the event the convention became deadlocked and a "dark horse" candidate won the presidential nomination.
 The nomination was indeed won by a dark horse (John W. Davis) and Gaston was nominated for vice president by Winfield Tucker of Massachusetts.
 Charles W. Bryan won the vice presidential nomination on the first ballot.

 In 1926, Gaston was persuaded to once again serve as the Democrats' candidate for Governor.
 He ran unopposed in the primary after the only other candidate who was considering a gubernatorial run, Joseph B. Ely, was instead convinced to run for Lieutenant Governor.
-Gaston lost to Republican incumbent Alvan T. Fuller 59% to 40%.
-It would be Gaston's final campaign as he died on July 17, 1927, at his farm in Barre.
+Gaston lost to Republican incumbent Alvan T. Fuller 59 to 40 percent.

+Personal life

+On April 9, 1892, he married Mary Davidson Lockwood.
+They had four children.
+Gaston resided in Boston, had a summer home on the Fox Islands in North Haven, and owned a 1,500 acre farm in Barre, Massachusetts, where he kept his champion cows.
+He died on July 17, 1927, at his farm in Barre.